Add voice guidance

 );

-For navigation we can set the onTextToSpeechInstruction callback in a similar way with startNavigation.
+For navigation, set the onTextToSpeechInstruction callback similarly with startNavigation.

 - Use

-setTTSVoiceByPathwith a voice path corresponding to the desired language.
+setTTSVoiceByPathwith a voice path for the desired language

-The SoundPlayingListener class allows you to observe events related to sound playback, such as navigation TTS instructions, custom text, audio files, and alerts.
-It provides the following registration methods:
+The SoundPlayingListener class observes sound playback events, including navigation TTS instructions, custom text, audio files, and alerts.

-registerOnStart: Triggered when a sound starts playingregisterOnStop: Triggered when a sound finishes playing.
-The provided error isGemError.successif the sound has been fully completed or other errors if it was canceled.registerOnVolumeChangedByKeys: Triggered when the user adjusts volume using physical device buttons
+registerOnStart— triggered when a sound starts playingregisterOnStop— triggered when a sound finishes playing.
+Error isGemError.successif completed, or other errors if canceledregisterOnVolumeChangedByKeys— triggered when the user adjusts volume using physical device buttons

 final listener = SoundPlayingService.soundPlayingListener;